AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/templates.md

 >[!NOTE]
 >
->With [static templates](/help/sites-developing/page-templates-static.md), the value of `cq:deviceGroups` could be set at the root of the site.
+>With static templates /help/sites-developing/page-templates-static.md, the value of `cq:deviceGroups` could be set at the root of the site.
 >
 >With editable templates, this value is now stored at the template level and is not supported at the page root level.
+-->

 ### Creating Template Types {#creating-template-types}